gboladeidowu/online-shopping-system/README.md

 # Week-2 Deliverable

-## Etity Relationship Diagram for Database
+## Entity Relationship Diagram for Database

 ### Below is an ERD for an Online Shopping System